hankhank10/alpine-fetch/readme.md

 ### Examples

-You can view all of these examples in the `examples/examples.html` file in this repo or a live demo [here](https://hankhank10.github.io/alpine-fetch/examples/examples.html).
+You can view all of these examples in the `docs/index.html` file in this repo, or view a live hosted demo [here](https://hankhank10.github.io/alpine-fetch/examples/examples.html).

 ## Contributing